pr1ce-c/words-in-motion/README.md

 # Technical Overview

 HTML, CSS; with a greater focus on CSS transitions & transformations on text.
+Utilizes hover fadeIn animations and translate transformations created on VS Code.

 # acknowledgement
+Code borrowed from the Internet; help with hover fadeIn animations from Stack Overflow & CodePen.